me-louie/Scheduler-DSL/MILESTONES.md

 receiving additional feedback from our TA, we also added a small feature which allows users to add descriptions to their events.

+### Planned Timeline for Remaining Days
+The team plans to complete the video presentation on Friday, October 15th.
+Over the weekend, we will continue to refactor our code for readability and complete additional testing in preparation for the final project submission.
+We will create a README file which will describe how to use our DSL and prepare several example inputs demonstrating our range of features.

 ### Results of Final User Studies
 There was a big improvement in usability from the first user study, because we pared the grammar down from many simple, unintuitive rules to a few useful but complex rules.
 They thought it was cool that it actually outputted a file that